lensesio-workshops/Lenses-MCP-Training-Workshop/README.md

 Connect and login to claude.ai.
 Under your account go to Settings.
 Then go to Connectors and click on "Add custom connector"

 Then it just a matter of giving your Lenses MCP connection an name and filling in the URL for your server you obtained from your instructor.
+Click "Add" when you're done.

 ![configure claude](/images/configure-claude.jpg)